ValeriiBielik/CampTestProblem/README.md

-The programme is a console application that consists of 4 classes, 1 of which is public and the App module which demonstrates execution of the task.
+The programme is a console application that consists of 4 classes, 1 of which is public, and the App module which demonstrates execution of the task.
 To run the app you have to:
 1) open console
 2) go to the CampTestProblem folder
 3) write mvn exec:java -Dexec.mainClass="App"